thonny/thonny/thonny/plugins/help/modes.rst

 useful for teachers.

 * View menu gets an extra item *Full screen* which puts Thonny to full screen.
 * Double clicking on the tab of an editor or view maximizes this editor or view.
-Unmaximize by double clicking the tab again.
+Unmaximize by typing ESC.
 * Tools menu gets an extra item *Open replayer...* which allows replaying user action logs.